30410 Sea Grape Terrace, Suite 4

 Personal income tax is a direct tax levied on your earned income either from employment or owning a business.
 A person could be an individual, ordinary partnership, non-juridical entity, or an undivided estate.
 As a general requirement, an individual must compute his tax liability, file his tax return and pay tax on a calendar basis, a period beginning January 1 and ending on December 31.

 Tax planning is commonly defined as the manner of forecasting your tax liability and creating circumstances and ways to reduce it.
 Tax planning involves the analysis of your financial situation from a tax perspective with the end view of tax efficiency.
-Every year, American tax law sees some changes, and keeping up with the latest events can prevent you from paying the government more than you need to.
+Every year, American tax law changes, and keeping up with the latest updates can prevent you from paying the government more than you need to.

 Planning ahead can go a long way toward keeping your taxes as manageable as possible, especially for those who have reached their retirement years.
 It can be a bit of a challenge, however, if you don't understand or even know about all the options available to you.

 It is helpful to have a good grasp on income tax laws and their impact on how much you will have to pay the government.
 Effective tax planning can go a long way toward helping you accomplish your financial goals.

 The idea of tax planning is to arrange your financial affairs so you ultimately end up owing as little in taxes as possible.
 You can do this in three basic ways: You can reduce your income, increase your deductions, and take advantage of tax credits.
 These options aren't mutually exclusive.

 You can do all three for the best possible result.